Discover the spirit of Mexico with private tours of San Miguel de Allende and Guadalajara and by sampling its most famous drink, tequila.

 Day 2: San Miguel de Allende Private Half-Day Walking City Tour / Evening Private Tasting & Pairing Experience at a San Miguel de Allende Vineyard

-Today, enjoy a privately guided walking tour of San Miguel.
-Start your day exploring the colorful historic center of San Miguel de Allende.
-Your day will begin by looking out over San Miguel de Allende, taking in the architecture and the surrounding area.
-You will then head into the town to visit the iconic central plaza, where locals come to gather and chat under the shade of the trees before going inside San Miguel’s famous pink church (Parroquia de San Miguel Arcangel) that boasts gothic-style architecture.
+Today, enjoy a privately guided walking tour of San Miguel Allende to explore the colorful historic center.
+Take in the architecture and visit the iconic central plaza where locals come to gather and chat under the shade of the trees before going inside San Miguel’s famous pink church (Parroquia de San Miguel Arcangel) that boasts gothic-style architecture.
 Your guide will lead you in wandering through the cobbled streets of this culturally rich town.

 Later, delve into the enthralling world of Mexican wines with this evening gastronomic experience.
 Take a guided winery visit just outside of San Miguel de Allende, before enjoying a tasting-pairing of delicious wines and small plates at its vineyard.